 John O'Hagan is a photographer and director.
-He was born in Dublin, Ireland and raised in the suburbs of Dayton, Ohio and Washington DC.
+He was born in Dublin, Ireland and raised in Dayton, Ohio and Washington DC.
 He studied photography and film at Brown University, Rhode Island School of Design, and New York University.
-For a time he worked as an assistant to musician/photographer David Byrne.

 "Whether it is a wide open landscape or someone's living room, I have always been fascinated by the relationship between person and place--how humans are impacted by their surroundings, and vice versa--specifically in American culture.
 The New Topographics photography of Robert Adams and the documentary road photography of Lee Friedlander and Robert Frank have been enormous inspirations.
 The Americans changed my life." -John O'Hagan